LILINOpenGitHub/Self-AI-YOLO-Camera/README.md

 The purpose of the lincense unlocking key is to protect your AI model.
 When your customer use the camera with your AI model, the customer has to enter the license key for unlocking purpose.
 ![image](https://github.com/LILINOpenGitHub/Self-AI-YOLO-Camera/blob/main/images/license1.jpg)
 ## Download the converted firmware
+After the cloud has finished the YOLO weight conversion for the camera, download the bin (firmware) file and upload to the IP camera.
 ![image](https://github.com/LILINOpenGitHub/Self-AI-YOLO-Camera/blob/main/images/pic04.jpg)
 ## Upload the converted firmware into the camera via firmware upgrade
 ![image](https://github.com/LILINOpenGitHub/Self-AI-YOLO-Camera/blob/main/images/pic03.jpg)